Rob00t-unimi/SonicWalk/README.md

 - `data[0][0]` and `data[0][1]` are tuples of Numpy.arrays containing the pitch angle buffers for the two signals, respectively.
 The two buffers of length 72000 samples can contain roughly 10 minutes of recording (at 120Hz) after witch the buffers are overwritten.
 - `data[1][0]` and `data[1][1]` represent the indices at which the recording stopped for the two signals.
 - The 'interesting points' related to the two signals are stored in `data[2][0]` and `data[2][1]`, which are tuples of Numpy.arrays.
 These arrays contain the approximate indices of the two signals at which points of interest were detected.
 - `data[3]` contains the average beats per minute (bpm) value if the calculation was requested and the relevant data was acquired.
-Otherwise, it will be `None`.
+Otherwise, it will be `False`.

 ### Requires and dependencies installation
 Python version 3.9 is required, (it is recommended to create a conda virtual environment using the python version 3.9)\